+Link building for SEO is a crucial component of your strategy.
 Backlinks tell search engines that people trust your site.
 They act as votes of confidence that your site is useful and deserves top rankings in search engine results pages (SERPs).

 We may not know all of the ranking factors Google uses in its algorithm, but we do know that links are at the top.